igece/sublimetext_spanish/README.md

 **Installation**

-- Clone this repository to your Sublime Text 3 Packages directory (Preferences -> Browse Packages...).
+- Download the content of this package from Github as a ZIP file ("Clone or download" button, and then "Download ZIP"), open it, and extract the content inside the sublimetext_spanish-[version] folder to your Sublime Text 3 Packages directory (Preferences -> Browse Packages...).

 **Uninstall**